ibexa/documentation-developer/docs/tutorials/platform_beginner/7_embed_content.md

 # Step 7 — Embed content

+Creating lists and detailed views of Content Types and their respective items often involves loading related resources.
+In this step, you add a related object, a Landmark, which will be displayed on Ride pages.

+You can add as many or as little related resources as you like.

 ## Create the Landmark Content Type

 Now you need to create the second Content Type needed in the site, Landmark.